sestaton/p5-app-droplets/README.md

     ====> After destroy...
     No running droplets.

-Note: You may get a warning about content-type when destroying a droplet, this is something that can be ignored for now (bug in the Perl API).

 You can log on to an existing server from the command line, or create one and log on.
 Here, we just use the defaults...

     $ droplets --create --login